connectrpc/connect-query-es/README.md

 ### What if I have a custom `Transport`?

 If the `Transport` attached to React Context via the `TransportProvider` isn't working for you, then you can override transport at every level.
-For example, you can pass a custom transport directly to the lowest-level API like `useQuery` or `createUseQueryOptions`.
+For example, you can pass a custom transport directly to the lowest-level API like `useQuery` or `callUnaryMethod`.

 ### Does this only work with React?